GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Related Work

 \textbf{Privacy Preservation in GNN Models}.
 Various strategies have been introduced to protect the privacy of GNN models, among which Differential Privacy (DP) is notably prevalent.
-Originating from the foundational work of Dwork $et al.$ \cite{dwork2006differential}, DP provides a systematic method to uphold privacy, particularly pertinent to machine learning models.
+Originating from the foundational work of Dwork \emph{et al.} \cite{dwork2006differential}, DP provides a systematic method to uphold privacy, particularly pertinent to machine learning models.
 It asserts that the outputs of a model when trained on adjacent datasets (those diverging by a single data point at most), should be nearly identical.
-Typically, DP is achieved by adding appropriately calibrated noise to the result of a function computed on the data.
-When extending DP to a graph context, notably to edge-level privacy, it has been proposed in varied forms.
-Two principal methods to embed DP within GNN are identified: Firstly, incorporating DP noise into the graph throughout training and inference phases \cite{Inference_Attacks:link_steal:wu2021linkteller}, and secondly, introducing DP noise to each layer during the training process \cite{sajadmanesh2023gap}.
-In this project, we opt to incorporate the approach from \cite{Inference_Attacks:link_steal:wu2021linkteller} due to its facile integration into various models, in contrast to \cite{sajadmanesh2023gap}, which proposes a specific GNN architecture that doesn't conveniently meld with widely-used GNN architectures.
+Typically, DP is achieved by adding calibrated noise to the result of a function computed on the data.
+Various forms of DP have been proposed to extend it to a graph context.
+Two principal methods to embed DP within GNN for edge privacy are identified: Firstly, incorporating DP noise into the graph \cite{Inference_Attacks:link_steal:wu2021linkteller, lou2024grid}, and secondly, introducing DP noise to internal layers of the GNN model \cite{sajadmanesh2023gap, def:kolluri2022lpgnet}.

-\textbf{Other Related Privacy Attacks on Graphs}.
-Duddu \emph{et al.} \cite{Inference_Attacks:graph_reconstruction:Duddu2020} show that with access to node embeddings trained to preserve graph structure, and a subgraph sampled from the same distribution as the target graph, an attacker can reconstruct the training graph by training an attack model to predict edges based on node embeddings.
-However, the outlined attack necessitates the attacker to possess extensive information about the GNN, an assumption not deemed realistic.
-He et al. \cite{Inference_Attacks:node_level:he2021} explored the membership inference attack, which determines if a specific node in the graph was utilized to train the target model by using various foundational knowledge.
-Nonetheless, this attack method proves to be inefficient in the inductive context, as the target model underwent training on an entirely different graph with no overlapping nodes.